Ultrametric spaces of branches on arborescent singularities: Generalities on ultrametrics and trees

 \subsection{Additive distances on trees}

 $\:$

 Let us pass now to the notion of \emph{additive distance} on an unrooted tree.
-Our aim in this subsection is to explain in which way such a distance defines plenty of ultrametric distances (see Proposition \ref{prop:addistultram}).
+Our aim in this subsection is to explain in which way such a distance defines plenty of ultrametrics (see Proposition \ref{prop:addistultram}).

 \begin{definition} Let $(V, A)$ be a combinatorial tree.
 An {\bf additive distance} on it is a symmetric map $d: V \times V \to \R_+$ such that: \begin{enumerate} \item $d(u,v) =0$ if and only if $u =v$; \item $d(u,v) + d(v,w) = d(u,w)$ whenever $v \in [uw]$. \end{enumerate} \end{definition}